No. 4 Commando

-No. 4 Commando was a battalion-sized British Army commando unit, formed in 1940 early in the Second World War.
-Although it was raised to conduct small-scale raids and harass garrisons along the coast of German occupied France, it was mainly employed as a highly trained infantry assault unit.
+No. 4 Commando was a battalion-sized Commando unit of the British Army during the Second World War formed in 1940.
+Although it was intended to conduct small-scale raids and harass enemy garrisons along the coast of German-occupied France, the unit was mainly employed as a highly trained infantry assault unit.

 The unit's first operation was the successful raid on the Lofoten Islands on 4 March 1941.
-The next two planned operations were both cancelled and it was not until 22 April 1942 that No. 4 Commando took part in another raid, Operation Abercrombie, a raid on the French coastal town of Hardelot.
-On 22 August 1942, No. 4 was one of three commando units selected for the Dieppe raid.
-Under the command of Lord Lovat, No. 4 Commando landed on the right flank of the main landings and successfully silenced a German gun battery.
-This was the only complete success of the operation, which was eventually aborted, after less than 10 hours, following heavy losses.
+However, their next two planned operations were both cancelled and it was not until 22 April 1942 that No. 4 Commando took part in another raid on the French coastal town of Hardelot.
+On 22 August 1942, No. 4 Commando was one of three Commando units selected for the Dieppe raid.
+Under the command of Lord Lovat, the unit landed on the right flank of the main landings and successfully silenced a German gun battery.
+This was the only complete success of the operation, which was eventually aborted, after less than 10 hours, following heavy Allied losses.

-As part of the 1st Special Service Brigade, No. 4 Commando took part in the Normandy Landings in June 1944.
-Landing on Sword beach 30 minutes before the rest of the brigade, their first objectives were to capture a strong point and gun battery in Ouistreham.
-After the commandos eliminated these positions they rejoined the brigade, reinforcing the 6th Airborne Division at the Orne bridges.
-Before the invasion the brigade had been informed that they would stay in France for only a few days.
-The commando remained there for a further 82 days, protecting the beachhead's left flank.
-During that period, No. 4 Commando endured over 50 percent casualties.
+As part of the 1st Special Service Brigade, No. 4 Commando took part in the Normandy landings in June 1944.
+Landing on Sword Beach 30 minutes before the rest of the brigade, their first objectives were to capture a German strong point and gun battery in Ouistreham.
+After the unit neutralised these positions they rejoined the brigade, reinforcing the 6th Airborne Division at the Orne bridges.
+Before the invasion, the brigade had been informed that they would stay in France for only a few days.
+No. 4 Commando remained there for a further 82 days, protecting the beachhead's left flank.
+During that period, the unit endured over 50% casualties.
 Finally withdrawn to Britain in September 1944, they were reassigned to the 4th Special Service Brigade for the assault on Walcheren island.
-At the end of the war No. 4 Commando became part of the occupation force in Germany, but together with all other army commando units were disbanded in 1946.
+At the end of the war No. 4 Commando became part of the British Army of the Rhine, but together with all of the British Army's Commando units was disbanded in 1946.